 The FCC and associated Reference Materials enables you to verify the identity, quality, and purity of the food ingredients you buy and sell, which help to ensure the overall safety and integrity of the food ingredient supply chain.
 An FCC standard can be used to characterize ingredients used in food.
 Monographs in the FCC consist of tests and specifications for identification, assay and impurities, as well as other tests that help describe the purity and quality of the ingredient.
 FCC standards are reviewed and approved by independent experts.
 Learn how to become an expert volunteer.

-- 18 appendices, providing clear, step-by-step guidance for more than 150 tests and assays including:
+- 19 appendices, providing clear, step-by-step guidance for more than 150 tests and assays

-- FCC 11 has over 45 new and updated monographs compared to FCC 10
+- FCC 13 has 65 new and updated monographs compared to FCC 12

 - FCC standards are established, evaluated, and revised with scientific rigor in an open, collaborative process involving USP scientists, government representatives, expert volunteers, and public input.
 Standards are approved by an Expert Committee that includes knowledgeable technical leaders from industry, academia, and regulatory bodies from around the world.